Courageous poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Four sheriff deputies - Adam Mitchell, Nathan Hayes, David Thomson, and Shane Fuller - respond to various calls, establishing their lives as law enforcement officers and fathers who are present but not fully engaged with their families..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 17 minutes when Adam's nine-year-old daughter Emily is killed in a car accident.
 The devastating loss shatters Adam and his family, forcing him to confront what he has lost and the father he failed to be while she was alive..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Adam makes the active decision to radically change his approach to fatherhood.
+This reveals the protagonist's commitment to Adam makes the active decision to radically change his approach to fatherhood.
 He writes "The Resolution" - a formal covenant before God to fulfill his responsibilities as a father - and commits to living it out with his remaining daughter Jillian., moving from reaction to action.

 At 65 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False victory: The Resolution ceremony where Adam and the other fathers publicly declare their commitments before their church community and families.
+Of particular interest, this crucial beat False victory: The Resolution ceremony where Adam and the other fathers publicly declare their commitments before their church community and families.
 It seems like transformation is complete, but the real test is yet to come.
 Stakes are raised as their commitments are now public., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 96 minutes (74% through) represents the emotional nadir.
 Here, David Thomson is shot and killed in the line of duty, leaving his young daughter fatherless.
 This literal death devastates the group and forces each man to confront mortality, legacy, and the urgency of their mission as fathers.
-What they're doing matters because time is not guaranteed., indicates the protagonist at their lowest point.
+What they're doing matters because time is not guaranteed., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 103 minutes initiates the final act resolution at 80% of the runtime.
 The breakthrough: Nathan and Kayla's adoption is approved, and they will become parents.
 Adam fully reconciles with Jillian.
 The fathers realize that David's sacrifice and legacy, combined with their Resolution commitments, have equipped them to face whatever comes.
 They embrace their calling with full conviction., demonstrating the transformation achieved throughout the journey.